neondatabase/website/next/content/docs/introduction/technical-preview-free-tier.md

 - 1 Neon project
 - 10 branches, with a limit of 3GB of data per branch
-- 3 compute endpoints, each with up to 1 vCPU and 4GB of RAM (with 512MB of RAM allocated to PostgreSQL shared buffers)
+- A compute endpoint for each branch, each with up to 1 vCPU and 4GB of RAM (with 512MB of RAM allocated to PostgreSQL shared buffers)
 - A point-in-time restore window of 7 days of _reasonable usage_

 <Admonition type="note">